mdvgabor/ml_in_practice/README.md

-THE CONTENT OF THIS README FILE WAS GENERATED USING GOOGLE GEMINI 3 PRO.
+	1. THE CONTENT OF THIS README FILE WAS GENERATED USING GOOGLE GEMINI 3 PRO

 Wine Quality and Wine Type Prediction
 Machine Learning in Practice – Homework 2.
 	1. Task Description